 In standard configurations with Emsis PFD, one CAN port is connected to terminator, while the other is unused or connected to other Emsis unit.
 One CAN port may be used to connect with Daqu (engine monitoring unit), in this case terminator can be disconnected.

 Just to remind you, Daqu unit has a 120 Ω CAN network terminator resistor built-in to start and terminate the network.

-6.6 Connection to the 485 Network
+8.6 Connection to the 485 Network

 The RS-485 connector is obsolete.
 It was used to connect devices via 485 protocol.
-It will be replaced by RS-232 connector in forthcoming versions.

-6.7 GPS Antenna Installation
+8.7 GPS Antenna Installation